Washington Capitals: Stanley Cup Final appearance and rebuild (1997–2005)

-In the summer of 2001, the Capitals landed five-time Art Ross Trophy winner Jaromir Jagr through a trade with the Penguins.
-Jagr was then signed to the largest contract ever in NHL history — $77 million over seven years at an average salary of $11 million per year (over $134,000 per game) with an option for an eighth year.
+In the summer of 2001, the Capitals landed five-time Art Ross Trophy winner Jaromír Jágr through a trade with the Penguins.
+Jagr was then signed to the largest contract ever in NHL history—$77 million over seven years at an average salary of $11 million per year (over $134,000 per game) with an option for an eighth year.
 During the 2001–02 season, Linden was dealt to the Vancouver Canucks.
 Oates finally received his trade request, going to the Philadelphia Flyers in exchange for a prospect and three draft picks.
 The Capitals failed to defend their division title and missed the playoffs in 2002 despite a winning record.
 Jagr's point total also dropped from 121 the season prior to 79.
 Ron Wilson was fired as head coach.

 Before the 2002–03 season, the Caps made more roster changes, including the signing of Robert Lang as a free agent, a linemate of Jagr's from Pittsburgh.
 The Capitals also hired Grand Rapids Griffins coach Bruce Cassidy as head coach.
 Washington returned to the playoffs in 2003, but lost in six games to the Tampa Bay Lightning after starting off with a two-game lead.

 Kolzig was among Washington's best players between the late 1990s and early 2000s.

 In the 2003–04 season, the Caps unloaded much of their high-priced talent.
 It started with Jagr moving to the New York Rangers for Anson Carter.
 As a stipulation of the trade, agreement Washington agreed to pay $20 million of Jagr's contract.
 This was quickly followed by Peter Bondra departing for the Ottawa Senators.
 Not long after, Robert Lang was sent to the Detroit Red Wings, as well as Sergei Gonchar to the Boston Bruins.
 The Capitals fired Cassidy and replaced him with Glen Hanlon; Washington ended the year 23–46–10–3.

 In the 2004 NHL entry draft, the Capitals won the draft lottery, moving ahead of the Pittsburgh Penguins, who held the NHL's worst record, and selected Alexander Ovechkin first overall.
 During the NHL labor dispute of 2004–05, which cost the NHL its entire season, Ovechkin stayed in Russia, playing for Dynamo Moscow.
-The Capitals' 2005 off-season consisted of making D.C.-area native Halpern the team's captain.
+The Capitals' 2005 offseason consisted of making D.C.-area native Halpern the team's captain.